artcom/watchdog/README.md

         <ContinuousStatusChangeReport ip="10.1.1.106" port="6655"/>
     </UdpControl>

-- The \<UdpControl> root-node enabled the udp control functionality of the watchdog
+#### The \<UdpControl> root-node enabled the udp control functionality of the watchdog

-  Attributes:
+- Attributes:
-    \<port>    - port the watchdog will listen to
+  - 'port'    - port the watchdog will listen to
-    \<returnmessage> - flag to toggle if the watchdog will return all messages to the client using the sender port.
+  - 'returnmessage' - flag to toggle if the watchdog will return all messages to the client using the sender port.
 Default is 'false'

-Optional:
+- Optional:
   - \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control and has children of \<Ip>-nodes that define the whitelist.
 If defined only senderhost with the configured ip will be accepted.

   - \<SystemHalt> will add the listener to the specified command, if a udp-packet with this content is accepted, the computer will shutdown

   - \<SystemReboot> will add the listener to the specified command, if a udp-packet with this content is accepted, the computer will reboot

   - \<RestartApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will restart the application

   - \<SwitchApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will restart the application with the watchdog-file identified by 'id'.

   - \<StopApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog will stop the application

   - \<StartApplication> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog  will start the application

   - \<StatusReport> will add the listener to the specified command, if a udp-packet with this content is accepted, the watchdog sends back the status of the application [running, loading, terminated].
 If the attribute \<loadingtime> in seconds is specified, the status  loading will be send for the given amount of seconds to simulate loading procedure

   - \<ContinuousStatusChangeReport> triggers a continuous status change udp command to given ip and port

   - The node \<ProjectorControl> holds projector control nodes.
 The feature will be rewritten, therefore not documented, its usage experimental